roliestpoliest/LilyPath/README.md

 ## Statistics Tab

-The Stats tab offers a comprehensive overview of the user’s fitness data, allowing them to see how their physical activity has contributed to their plant-growing journey.
-This section integrates directly with Apple HealthKit, making use of its data to track the user’s steps, flights climbed, and more.
+The Stats tab offers a comprehensive overview of the user’s progress, combining fitness data and plant-related milestones to showcase how their activities contribute to their plant-growing journey.
+This section integrates directly with Apple HealthKit to track fitness metrics and includes insights into plant growth achievements.

+- **Plant Data**:
+  The Stats tab provides aggregated data about the user’s plant-growing journey, broken down across different time frames (daily, weekly, monthly).
+This includes:
+  - **Plants Completed Growth**: Total number of plants that have fully grown during the selected time frame.
+  - **Plants Seeded**: Number of seeds planted that have not progressed in growth.
+  - **Plants Watered**: The count of plants watered.

-- **Fitness Data**: The Stats tab aggregates fitness data across different time frames (weekly, monthly, yearly), such as total steps, flights climbed, etc., and presents it in easy-to-understand graphs.
+- **Fitness Data**:
+  The Stats tab aggregates fitness data across different time frames (daily, weekly, monthly), such as:
+  - Total steps taken
+  - Flights climbed
+  - Calories burned
+  - Sleep duration
+  - Walking/running distance
+  This information is presented through easy-to-understand graphs and metrics, giving users a clear view of their physical activity.

 ## Citations

 - “Cornucopia” by MizuJakkaru et al.
   Downloaded from [“Cornucopia - More Flowers” on Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/20290)
   License: Assets used with permission, credit given to MizuJakkaru